 Crop and markup screenshots: Take a screenshot by pressing the Home Button and power button simulatenously, then a small preview screenshot appears in the bottom left corner.
 Tap it and then use the tools shown to draw, write on, or crop the image.

 Dismiss screenshot preview: To get the little screenshot preview off your screen, just swipe it left.
 Hey presto!
 It's gone.

 We have a full feature on Messages tips and tricks, but here are a few worth taking note of.

 How to add effects to iMessages: To access effects, press and hold the send icon after you've written a message.
 Here you can switch between Bubble and Screen effects to apply them to your message.

-How to mute specific conversations: In your main Messages inbox, swipe left on any conversation you want to hide notifications from then tap "hide alerts".
-It's really useful if you're part of a, particularly persistent and chatty group message.
+How to mute specific conversations: In your main Messages inbox, swipe left on any conversation you want to hide notifications from then tap the bell icon.
+It's really useful if you're part of a particularly persistent and chatty group message.

-You can also press the "i" icon within a conversation, then toggle on the Hide Alerts button.
+You can also press the person's profile icon at the top of a conversation, then scroll down and toggle on the Hide Alerts button.
 This works for SMS as well as iMessages.

 Send a picture to someone: To the left of the text input field in Messages you'll see a small camera icon.
-Tap it, then you have the option to take a picture or scroll right through recently shot photos.
+Tap it, then you have the option to take a picture or you can tap on the gallery icon in the top left of the screen to scroll through recently shot photos.
 To the left are shortcuts to the Camera app or your Photo Library.